-Diabetic socks – an introduction
+Diabetic socks – What are Diabetic Socks?

 Why may someone that is diagnosed with diabetes require or choose to wear diabetic socks?
 What is the link to diabetes itself?
 Diabetes itself is, generally a lifelong condition, that causes blood sugars to become too high.
 When a person is diagnosed with diabetes there can be further diabetic-related complications with bodily functions – such as peripheral neuropathy, cardiovascular disease and infections.
 These infections and subsequent issues, can, of course, affect the foot and leg regions.